 Cross-platform apps are apps that function on either iOS or Android devices.
 They can be found on either the Apple App Store or Google Play.
 In addition, their responsive design allows them to automatically adjust to the screen size of whatever device they are being used on.
-Along a similar vein, progressive web apps are technically websites that look like apps (learn more in our blog post) and, as such, function on any device as well.
+Along a similar vein, progressive web apps are technically websites that look like apps and, as such, function on any device as well.

 9. Offline capabilities

 The reality is that when you’re users are viewing your mobile app, they are likely on-the-go.
 When on-the-go, there’s a chance your users will lose connection to data, and you certainly don’t want your mobile app to crash as a result.
 So, what can you do to prevent this?
 Build an app that includes offline capabilities, such as a cross-platform app.

 While your users won’t be able to update content on your app when they lose data or Internet connection, they’ll be able to continue viewing the content that has already loaded onto their phone.
 That way, when a user it eyeing one of your product pages while on a road trip, they won’t lose their place when they enter an area with a poor connection.